 Next, you can choose which members of the Safeguarding Team you wish to alert.
-You can select to alert the Safeguarding Team alert group for the site where you are located or you can type the individual Safeguarding Team members name.
-PLEASE DO NOT ALERT ANY MEMBERS OF STAFF WHO ARE NOT the safeguarding team.
+You can select to alert the Safeguarding Team alert group for the site where you are located or you can type the individual Safeguarding Officers name.
+PLEASE DO NOT ALERT ANY MEMBERS OF STAFF WHO ARE NOT Safeguarding Officers or Safeguarding Leads.
 We need to protect the sensitivity of the matters surrounding our young people and preserve confidentiality by limiting the number of people aware of our concerns.
 If you feel that other colleagues need to be aware of ELEMENTS of the case (such as appointments, difficulties with attendance etc) please use Promonitor.